 What does the Short Scottish Secure Tenancy mean to you?

 In most cases, your tenancy will be for a six-month period.
-This can be extend for another six months.
-If there's no issues after that, you'll be given a Scottish Secure Tenancy.
+This can be extended for another six months.
+If there are no issues after that, you'll be given a Scottish Secure Tenancy.

 Your rights are slightly different if you're in a SSST: